arnoson/very-simple-router/README.md

 ### manual

 You can also include `very-tiny-router` directly in the browser.
 Download this repository and place it in the root folder of your website.
-Than you can either use a iife:
+Then you can either use a iife:

 ```html